 Benefits of journaling

-With this pyramid in mind, one practical way to begin fostering healthy self-worth is to start a self-esteem journal.
+With this pyramid in mind, one practical way to begin fostering healthy self-worth is to start a self-esteem journal using this journal worksheet.
 Journaling is a way to express thoughts, feelings, and insights freely, and it is a useful tool for self-discovery and healing (Rowe, 2012).

 By creating a record of our thoughts and emotions, free from judgment, we can develop a deeper understanding and acceptance of who we are and what we want our values and attitudes to be.
 The benefits of journaling are specifically why therapists have been recommending the technique of journaling to clients for years.